s7nfo/blog/_posts/2024-02-16-counting-syscalls-in-python.markdown

 ![Perfetto](/assets/perfetto.png)

-[^0]: If you try this yourself you'll see couple more calls, but those are related to shutting down `strace` after we're done, not to the traced code itself.
+[^0]: If you try this yourself you'll see a couple more calls, but those are related to shutting down `strace` after we're done, not to the traced code itself.